medic/cht-core/README.md

 #### serveo

+Proxying via serveo is generally more successful than ngrok so it is our preferred route.
+Sometimes it will be blocked by Chrome safe browsing however in which case you can try ngrok.

 * To connect to an API running via `grunt` or `horti`, execute `ssh -R 80:localhost:5988 serveo.net`
 * To connect to an API running via `Docker`, execute `ssh -R 80:localhost:443 serveo.net`

+This will echo a URL which you can connect to.

 #### ngrok

+ngrok sometimes fails due to connection throttling which can cause the service worker cache preload to fail.
+It's included here as an alternative in case serveo doesn't work for some reason.

 1. Create a ngrok account at https://ngrok.com/
 2. Follow instructions on downloading and linking your computer to your ngrok account.